Leokuf/Codex/Life/Recipes/Seitan.md

 # Recipe for Seitan

-This makes 12 servings of Seitan, each with 13g of protein.
+This makes 12 servings of Seitan, each serving packed with 13g of protein.

 **Wheat Loaf**
 * 2 cups vital wheat gluten